Brooklands Club Level Member Benefits

 The restaurant will be spread across the outside balcony (weather permitting), bar area and Bluebird Room with social distancing measures for your safety.
 We will be offering full table service for hot, cold drinks and our lunch menu.

-Maximum of 2 households per booking, 6 guests per table.
+Maximum of 1 household per booking, 6 guests per table.

-Bookings essential, pre-booking available until 3pm the day before.
-To book please email Hospitality@brooklandsmuseum.com or call 01932 858 005
+Pre-booking available until 3pm the day before, to book your table at the bar and timed-entry to the Museum please email Hospitality@brooklandsmuseum.com or call 01932 858 005.

 Menu (sample menu; this will change from week to week)